mattermost/docs/source/mobile/mobile-appconfig.rst

 What is AppConfig?
 ------------------

-AppConfig is a standard approach for app configuration and management introduced by the AppConfig Community, a group of leading EMM providers and app developers.
+AppConfig is a standard approach for app configuration and management introduced by the AppConfig Community, a group of leading EMM providers and app developers who have come together to make it easier for developers and customers to drive mobility in business.
+The community’s mission is to streamline the adoption and deployment of mobile enterprise applications by providing a standard approach to app configuration and management, building upon the extensive app security and configuration frameworks available in the OS.

-It provides an easy way to configure enterprise mobile applications with any of the EMM providers listed on the `AppConfig website <https://www.appconfig.org/members/>`_.
+AppConfig provides an easy way to configure enterprise mobile applications with any of the EMM providers listed on the `AppConfig website <https://www.appconfig.org/members/>`_.

 Mattermost mobile apps can be configured in your EMM solution using AppConfig with the apps on the public app stores (Google Play and Apple App Store), or as an "in-house app" you compile yourself.